sequi76/Inferring-flavor-mixtures-in-multijet-events/README.md

 You should read the functions that generate the data, the json files, the bash files, etc.  You need to understand themto understand how to use them properly.
 In any case, at the end of the notebook there are a few examples on how to run each function.

+- 'full-process-results.ipynb'

+Notebook to process all the runs of a given seed.

+As it is currently the notebook you need to have computed the N=100, 250 and 500 for the all four models, and also the 1D cases in order to get all the figures that are in the paper.
+Obviously that if you start to play with this you sohuld take apart some of the defined functions and copmute your priors, or some outputs, or fractions, or distributions, and see how they look like.

+### 2e- Directory '/models/notebooks/results'

+All the results that come from the .bash runs end up in this directory.
+That is, all the samples from the posterior in each inference case.

+## 3- Sone notes to take into account

+- In this repo there are a few results .csv, .bash and .json files just fo the sake of exmeplifying.
+We couldn't load all of the run in the paper because of size limit.
+- All this has been run in Ubuntu 20 LTS
+- Before running anything, when you run make to compile cmdstan, you need to compile with the
+\# Enable threading
+ STAN\_THREADS=true
+option in the '/make/local' configuration file